tanducmai/myportfolio/content/blog/network/introduction-to-networks/network-protocols-and-communications/layered-model.md

       <td>Physical</td>
       <td>Coax, Cable, Fiber, Wireless, NICs, Hubs</td>
       <td>
-        Encodes the binary digits that represent data link layer frames into signals and to transmit and receive these signals across the physical media (copper wires, optical fiber, and wireless) that connect network devices.
+        Connects the entity to the transmission media.<br />e.g. encodes the binary digits that represent data link layer frames into signals and to transmit and receive these signals across the physical media (copper wires, optical fiber, and wireless) that connect network devices.
         Physical layer protocols define media specifications.
       </td>
     </tr>
   </tbody>